TanookiMario65537/PySplit/README.md

 # Installation (Linux-only)

-If you are using this timer on a Linux machine, there is a simple install script to add this program to a `bin` folder for easier use.
-To install the program, run `./install` in the home directory, and choose where to install the program.
-This also creates a virtual environment and installs the dependencies in that environment.
-The three executables created in this case are `runTimer`, `practiceTimer`, and `timeVariance`.
-Note that this won't work with the default configuration, since the default base data directory is a relative path.
+If you are using this timer on a Linux machine, there is a simple install script to install the program.
+To run it, run `./install` in the home directory.
+This script does the following:

-Instead, set the base data directory in the user config to a static path.
+1. Installs a Python virtual environment using `requirements.txt`.
+The script prompts for a location to install it, defaulting to `~/.local/bin/pysplit/`.
+2. Creates and installs 4 programs:
+   1. `pysplit`.
+   2. `practiceTimer`.
+   3. `timeVariance`.
+   4. `pysplitHotkeys`.
+   These are the 3 programs noted above, plus an additional program that can be used to forward global keyboard events from Wayland to PySplit.
+The 3 main programs are set up to run using the virtual environment created in step 1.
+3. Adds a user configuration file at `config/global.json` to indicate location of the log file, the default location for save files, and the install directory.
+Logs default to `<pysplit base>/log` and save files default to `<pysplit base>/splits`, where `<pysplit base>` the same directory where the virtual environment.
+4. Installs a desktop app called `PySplit` which is linked to `pysplit`.
+This should be immediately visible when searching using the Super key, but may require a restart to become visible due to the app registry not always updating properly.